 CUBA Fly Fishing - Jardines de la Reina

 Jardines de la Reina, is Spanish for Gardens of the Queen, and was named by Christopher Columbus.
 The JDR is a vast protected marine park.
-JDR lies 60 miles off the southern coast of Cuba and is made up of more than 600 cays and islands, and the undisturbed flats run on for miles and miles.
-The pristine chain of islands are very similar to the Florida Keys.
-Avalon has been the exclusive fishing operator at Jardines de la Reina since 1993.
-Here, you'll find some of the best-protected and saltwater fishing with variety that's available.
+Fly Fishing only.
+The archipelago lies 60 miles off the southern coast of Cuba and is made up of more than 600 cays and islands.
+The pristine chain of islands is very similar to the Florida Keys.
+The undisturbed flats run on for miles and miles.
+Here, you'll find some of the best-protected saltwater fishing with variety that's available.
 Please note, there is no Wi-Fi available on the liveaboards.
 For the 2020 season, Avalon, the outfitter, now offers five liveaboard yachts, and, several Last-Minute Specials.